 - In fights to the death, I try and lose aggro from my opposing bot lane when I'm around 30% health in general.
 If they continue to chase me, my ADC can get free damage on my opponents, and they won't get as much damage onto me.

-- When you put a point in Tormented Soil, try to only use it if:
+- When you put a point in Tormented Shadow, try to only use it if:

 1. You have 3 Spellthief's Edge stacks that you are looking to cash in.